 - An HE experience relevant to students’ interests and future goals

-- The whole department being aware of HoD/DoS induction talk content and where they can reinforce key messages, especially around roles and responsibilities, and where students can go for help (and in what circumstances), in their first and ongoing interactions with students.
+- The whole department being aware of Head of Department/Director of Studies induction talk content and where they can reinforce key messages, especially around roles and responsibilities, and where students can go for help (and in what circumstances), in their first and ongoing interactions with students.
 Induction can be overwhelming and common feedback is that students are overloaded, so consider where you can refer to key ideas or concepts as the first semester progresses, e.g. academic integrity is introduced at induction, but can be followed up as students build towards their first assignment.

-- Using meetings with Personal Tutors/tutorials to explore where students are at in terms of skills and knowledge-some departments timetable common tutorial topics to ensure all students have covered certain bases; you may want to use other ‘open’ sessions to explore gaps which the cohort has identified through a skills audit as needing attention.
+- Using meetings with Personal Tutors/tutorials to explore where students are at in terms of skills and knowledge.
+Some departments timetable common tutorial topics to ensure all students have covered certain bases; you may want to use other ‘open’ sessions to explore gaps which the cohort has identified through a skills audit or tool as needing attention.

 - Using meetings with Personal Tutors/tutorials to explicitly address wellbeing; some colleagues use the Be Well campaign to frame discussions around wellbeing with students and have them talk about one action they will take in each area.